Paymasters conduct change of command ceremony

-Maj.
-Matthew J. Crowson, commander of troops, 125th Finance Battalion, 8th Military Police Brigade, 8th Theater Sustainment Command, brings forward the color guard led by Command Sgt.
-Maj.
-William R. White during a change of command ceremony on Schofield Barracks, May 29, 2024.
+SCHOFIELD BARRACKS, Hawaii – The 125th Finance Battalion, 8th Military Police Brigade, 8th Theater Sustainment Command held a change of command ceremony on Schofield Barracks, Hawaii, May 29.

 Lt.
 Col. Leviticus D. Pope relinquished command to Lt.
-Col. Jeremy R. Eckel symbolizing the passing of command responsibility of the Paymaster Battalion.
+Col. Jeremy R. Eckel, symbolizing the passing of command responsibility of the Paymaster Battalion.

+“Under Levi’s (Lt.
+Col. Pope) leadership, the Paymaster Battalion truly attained new heights and is widely respected across USARPAC (U.S. Army Pacific), the Pacific, and the Finance Corps as experts in their craft and the leading edge for finance transformation in our Army,” said Col. Charles A. Green, commander, 8th Military Police Brigade.

+Pope assumed command of the battalion on June 16, 2022, coinciding with the finance battalion’s activation under the 25th Infantry Division’s Sustainment Brigade.

 |Date Taken: